 Why we love Mozambique

-- It boasts more than 2,500km of untouched beaches.
+- More than 2,500km of uncrowded beaches.

 - Its proximity to South Africa makes it perfect for family holidays and self-drive holidays.